localredhead/dotfiles_osx/README.md

 A complete development environment setup that makes full use of Homebrew, Homebrew bundler, and some light bash scripting.
 1. Gnu Stow is used to symlink dotfiles in the `~/` directory.
 1. Homebrew bundler is used to install *nearly* everything.
-To make the most of this, Homebrew should be used to acquire dependencies.
-Keeping your list of dependencies tidy is easily managed using bundler.

 ##### After these scripts finish executing you will be ready for
 - rails development via (rbenv)